RS-PYTHON/rs-documentation/docs/how_to.md

 Prerequisites
 =============

-The following have to be installed
+The followings have to be installed
 - python version 3.11
 - poetry at least version 1.7.1